tedlin182/gitHubGrub/README.md

 * Cooks want to be able to get ideas of how they can tweak an existing recipe.
 What are easy substitutes (given constraints due to dietary, seasonal food, or even what's in the fridge)?
 * Cooks want to be able to record different experiments to see if it worked.
 Where can I save different experiments to access in the future?
 * Cooks want some validation when it comes to a new dish.
 There isn't just one recipe for a dish, there are thousands.
 How does one compare one receipe from another?
+* Cooks also want to find a good base for a recipe to start off of.
+This is an overwhelming task because there many variations to a recipe.
+Having one place that consolidates a good number of base recipes to start off from is a big time-saver.

 ## For whom do we solve that problem (Target User)
 * Amateur Cook: Help them get started on a recipe that is crowdsourced.
 Help